karlhulme/dsengi/README.md

   instruction is issued the presence of the digest will prevent it being applied again.
 The engine will treat these as successful mutations.
-When creating or mutation multiple documents using identical parameters as part of a single operation you must also provide a sequence number of the 2nd update onwards will be ignored.
-Note that a document that is currenlty archived will not be archived a second time, although this is based on the archived property rather than the digest propery.
+When creating or mutation multiple documents using identical parameters as part of a single operation you must also provide a sequence number or the 2nd update onwards will be ignored.
+Note that a document that is currently archived will not be archived a second time, although this is based on the archived property rather than the digest propery.
 - DELETE instructions can all be repeated because the end result is the same.
 A digest is not written to the file for this.

-### Change events
+### Change records

-It can b useful to handle change events in order to build concrete denomalised views by combining records from the isolated collections.
-These denormalised records need to be updated (perhaps on a throttle) whenever a constituent record changes.
+It can be useful to handle change information in order to build concrete denomalised views by combining records from the isolated collections.
+These denormalised records need to be updated whenever a constituent record changes.

 We do not rely on the underlying change feed of the document store because these don't always provide the fidilty required.
 For example, Cosmos does not include deletions in the change feed, and it does include the before/after fields of each change.

-Before any mutation is attempted a change event is created and written to a container.
-This change event includes the values of the changeEventFieldNames (defined on the docType) both before and after the mutation.
-Once the mutation has been successfully applied the change event is raised.
-If the hanlder for the change event raises an error, then an error will be raised for the whole mutation, even though the document was successfully mutated.
-The mutation can be replayed, thanks to the idempontent nature of mutations, allowing the change event to be handled successfully.
+Before any mutation is attempted a change document is created and written to a container.
+This change document includes the values of the changeFieldNames (defined on the docType) both before and after the mutation.
+Once the mutation has been successfully applied the change document is returned along with the newly modified document.

-Change events are guaranteed to be delivered at least once.
-Duplicate change events will carry the same payload as the original change event.
+If an operation is repeated, the original change document is returned.
+This allows documents to be repeatedly deleted and patched (perhaps as a recovery is attempted), with the correct change information returned.

 ### Batch updates